English and Globalisation in Denmark: A Changing Sociolinguistic Landscape

 • Kraft, Kamilla.
 2023.
 Sprogideologier om engelsk i Danmark: Hvem bruger engelsk, og hvor bør man (ikke) bruge engelsk?
 Anglo Files 210.

 • Lønsmann, Dorte.
-2023.
+2024.
 English in the workplace: The case of Denmark.
-In Elizabeth Peterson and Kristy Beers-Fägersten (eds.).
-English in the Nordic Countries: Connections, Tensions, and Everyday Realities.
+Elizabeth Peterson and Kristy Beers-Fägersten (eds.).
+English in the Nordic countries: Connections, tensions, and everyday realities.
 Routledge.
 148-164.

 • Lønsmann, Dorte, Jacob Thøgersen & Janus Mortensen.
 2022.
 Er engelsk stadig et fremmedsprog i Danmark?
-Et spørgsmål om kollektiv sproglig identitet.
+Et spørgsmål om kollektiv sproglig identitet [s English still a foreign language in Denmark?
+A question of collective linguistic identity].
 NyS – Nydanske Sprogstudier 61.
 126-179.

 • Mortensen, Janus.
 Forthcoming.
 English in Denmark.
-In Kingsley Bolton et al. (eds.)
+To appear in: Kingsley Bolton et al. (eds.)
 The Wiley Blackwell Encyclopedia of World Englishes.

 • Mortensen, Janus.
-2023.
+2024.
 Beyond threat or opportunity – English and language ideological tensions in the Nordic countries.
-In Elizabeth Peterson and Kristy Beers-Fägersten (eds.).
-English in the Nordic Countries: Connections, Tensions, and Everyday Realities.
+Elizabeth Peterson and Kristy Beers-Fägersten (eds.).
+English in the Nordic countries: Connections, tensions, and everyday realities.
 Routledge.
 104-124.

 • Skov, Marianne Haugaard.
-2023. ”Meget af det kommer nok også fra TikTok” – Unges brug af engelsk som sproglig ressource i hverdagen.
+2023. ”Meget af det kommer nok også fra TikTok” – unges brug af engelsk som sproglig ressource i hverdagen [”A lot of it is probably from TikTok” – the use of English as a linguistic resource in the everyday life of young Danes].
 Anglo Files 209.
-75–79.
+75-79.

-• Thøgersen, Jacob & Bent Preisler.
-In press 2023.
-Danskerne og det engelske sprog – dengang og nu.
+• Thøgersen, Jacob and Bent Preisler.
+2023.
+Danskerne og det engelske sprog – dengang og nu [The Danes and the English language – then and now].
 NyS – Nydanske Studier 64.
+8-50.

 Researchers